herrevilkitten/holiday-in-ten-towns/Session_6.md

 * RJ suggested that Trex research the _knock_ spell.
 * The group returned to Lonelywood and brought the moose head to Nimsy and retrieved their reward of gold and cookies.
 She also invited the group to spend the night.
 	* RJ tried to spread the word of Sheila.
-* The group moved to the **The Happy Scrimshander** to talk with someone that Ragnar knows
+* The group moved to the **The Happy Scrimshander** to talk with someone that Ragnar knows.
+He asked her for advice on how to get into the tomb.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNzUwMDE3NiwtMTI3NTQ0MzU4NCwtMT
+eyJoaXN0b3J5IjpbLTcxOTAwODYxOCwtNTM3NTAwMTc2LC0xMj
-I1ODgxMzEwOSwtMTAyMzg2NzAzMCwxNzA4NjkyNzM3LC0xMzgw
+c1NDQzNTg0LC0xMjU4ODEzMTA5LC0xMDIzODY3MDMwLDE3MDg2
-MDM0NjgxXX0=
+OTI3MzcsLTEzODAwMzQ2ODFdfQ==
 -->